astroandes/tololo-lya-fit/paper/referee.md

 Reply.
 We have included a comment on the physical intution that explains the results for the rotation model (Based on our previous published results in Garavito-Camargo et al 2014).
-We also emphasize in the introduction that our approach does not intend us to reject the existence of different models that reproduce the observed features in Tololo-1214, but insted focuses on the existence of two physically motivated models that are suceessful in providing a solution.
+We also explain that our approach is not designed to reject the existence of different models that reproduce the observed features in Tololo-1214, but insted focuses on the existence of two physically motivated models that are suceessful in providing a solution for the first time in the literature.